 7. Student Responsibilities:

 7.1 It is the responsibility of students to learn about safe and responsible use of the Internet.
 They are responsible to use these resources appropriately.
 Students using school resources must abide by the Acceptable Use Agreement as stated in this document.
 If a student is misusing resources, the district has the right to discontinue his/her use.
 Parents and students are advised that some material accessible via the Internet may contain items that are illegal, defamatory, inaccurate, or potentially offensive to some people.
-The District cannot guaranty that filtering software will in all instances successfully block access to inappropriate materials.
+The District cannot guarantee that filtering software will in all instances successfully block access to inappropriate materials.
 When the Internet is accessed using a District account from locations other than school, such access does not go through the filtering software used by the District’s network.
 Parents and students are therefore encouraged to take appropriate steps to limit access to inappropriate materials (such as home filtering software, parental monitoring, or other means).
 The District’s filtering software is not able to check or limit email communication using an Internet-based email account and will not prevent inappropriate communications from being sent with such accounts.

 8. No Expectation of Privacy

-8.1 Employees have no expectation of privacy in files, disks, documents, e-mail, web sites, etc; which have been created in, entered in, stored in, downloaded from, or used on District equipment, nor in District Internet accounts.
+8.1 Employees have no expectation of privacy in files, disks, documents, e-mail, websites, etc; which have been created in, entered in, stored in, downloaded from, or used on District equipment, nor in District Internet accounts.

 8.2 The District reserves the right to monitor users' online activities and to access, review, copy, and store or delete any electronic communication or files and disclose them to others as it deems necessary.